 Feeding your dog organic food is a good way to avoid glyphosate (which is loaded with heavy metals).
 Fish, low-quality fish oil, and fluoridated water are all common sources of heavy metals and should be limited as much as possible to help fight yeast as well.

 Gut Guard and Yeast Guard can be given at mealtime, but for best results, Digest should ideally be given between meals.
-This will help break down the yeast cell wall and allow Yeast-Free Fido to do its job.
+This will help break down the yeast cell wall and allow Yeast Guard Plus to do its job.